buley/personal/src/content/advice.md

 ## **Legacy & Purpose**
 *Build something that echoes beyond your time.*

+- *"Every normal man must be tempted, at times, to spit on his hands, hoist the black flag, and begin slitting throats."* ― H.L.
+Mencken
 - *"Build a legacy that outlives you."* — Gary Keller
 - *"Fame is a vapor, popularity an accident, and riches take wings.
 Only one thing endures and that is character."* — Horace Greeley
 - *"It's better to burn out than to fade away."* — Neil Young, "Hey Hey, My My"